top of page

 RCAR provides an international forum for members to exchange information on research findings and strategies for implementation.
 Although research activity is conducted on a daily basis, and shared throughout the year, RCAR Members meet at least once a year to discuss such topics as the latest repair procedures and processes, industry education, safety features, and new technology -- all of which impact the cost of insuring and repairing motor vehicles.

 RCAR issues policy statements, design guides, position papers and other information for use by those involved in designing, constructing, repairing and insuring motor vehicles.
 This research is then used as a starting point to enter into meaningful dialogue with vehicle manufacturers and others about putting that research to practical use.
-This information is available on this website.

 RCAR members also believe that they have a duty to make information on automotive research known to the public, so that they can make better-informed decisions when choosing a vehicle.

-Insurance Group Rating Systems
+Insurance Group

-Several RCAR member centres contribute to or operate motor vehicle insurance group rating systems that that are used by insurers in their markets.
+Several RCAR member centers contribute to or operate motor vehicle insurance group rating systems that are used by insurers in their markets.
 While the elements and principles are usually similar, the components and the weighting of the various factors can vary from market to market.
 Below are links to an explanation of the systems.